openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-http.md

 flush(): Promise\<void\>

-Flushes data in the cache to the file system so that the cached data can be accessed in the next HTTP request.
+Flushes cached data to the file system so that the data can be accessed in the next HTTP request.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Communication.NetStack